-"... quarterly growth momentum ... holding firmly in negative territory."
+"... quarterly growth rate continuing to show a contraction."

 The Westpac Card Tracker presents indicators based on the millions of credit and debit card transactions processed by Westpac every day.
 The measures are a timely guide to shifts in spending.
 See p11 for a full explanation.